philippe-corleone/user-settings/README.md

 ```
 This method will return `true` if the setting was set to default from the `config/user-settings.php` file and `false` if the setting was simply deleted.

-> Note: If you want to reset all settings on a user, use the `UserSettings::SetDefaultSettings()` method.
+> Note: If you want to reset all settings of a user, use the `UserSettings::SetDefaultSettings()` method.

 ### Get a setting
-This method will you return the value of a setting.
+This method will return the value of a setting.
 ```
 UserSettings::get(string [setting]);
 ```